 What you can expect

-Types of cardiac resynchronization therapy devices include:
+Cardiac resynchronization therapy devices include:

 - Cardiac resynchronization therapy with a pacemaker (CRT-P).
-The device used for cardiac resynchronization therapy has three leads that connect the pacemaker to the right upper chamber of your heart (right atria) and both lower chambers (ventricles).
+The device used for cardiac resynchronization therapy has three leads that connect the pacemaker to the right upper chamber of the heart (right atria) and both lower chambers (ventricles).